Symbian9/qmapshack-doc-wiki/DocBasicsMapDem.md

 **<ServerUrl>** This is the servers URL with placeholders. %1 is for the map level (z), %2 for the column (x) and %3 for the row (y).
 If the URL contains special characters you have to escape them according to the HTML specification, e.g. & becomes &amp;

 **<MinZoomLevel>** Override the default MinZoomLevel for this layer.
-Can bee 0..17.
+Can be 0..17.
 0 is the most detailed level.
 Below this level tiles from the specified level will be taken and scaled.

 **<MaxZoomLevel>** Override the default MaxZoomLevel for this layer.
 Can be 1..18.
 1 is the most detailed level.
 Above this level the map will not be drawn.